simfender/xplanel/README.md

 So what if we want to put the "Master Caution" in the last button of our Stream Deck, we have to change the name files to "14.mc.on.png" and "14.mc.off.png", I think it's pretty easy, isn't it?

 OK after we created the images we have to put them in a defined folder created on the same level of the script.
 In this case a folder named "737800".
-After that we have to make some changes to the config.json.
+After that we have to make some change to the config.json.
 ```
 {
   "MAIN": {